Interest Rates Part 2

 How to Sell Your Home in a High Interest Rate Environment

-What does a high interest rate environment mean for sellers?
+What high interest rates mean for sellers

 Key takeaways